OmniTrack++: Omnidirectional Multi-Object Tracking by Learning Large-FoV Trajectory Feedback: Acknowledgments

 \begin{compactitem} \item \textbf{DynamicSSM Block} (Sec.~\ref{subsec:CSEM}): Serves as the geometric foundation of the framework by mitigating panoramic distortions and photometric inconsistencies.
 It stabilizes spatial feature representations across the $360^{\circ}$ view, providing reliable inputs for subsequent temporal modeling.

-\item \textbf{FlexiTrack Instance} (Sec.~\ref{subsec:Temporal_Query}): uilds upon stabilized features from the DynamicSSM Block to establish short-term temporal coherence.
+\item \textbf{FlexiTrack Instance} (Sec.~\ref{subsec:Temporal_Query}): builds upon stabilized features from the DynamicSSM Block to establish short-term temporal coherence.
 Leveraging trajectory-informed feedback, it refines attention over the panoramic scene and supports precise localization and identity association.

 \item \textbf{ExpertTrack Memory} (Sec.~\ref{subsec:ExpertTrack}): Extends FlexiTrack’s short-term reasoning to long-term identity preservation.
-It consolidates appearance features via stable and dynamic memories, aided by a shared MoE that captures diverse distortions and illumination changes in panoramic imagery.
+It consolidates appearance features via a combination of stable and dynamic memories, aided by a shared MoE that captures diverse distortions and illumination changes typically found in panoramic imagery.

 \item \textbf{Tracklet Management} (Sec.~\ref{subsec:Tracklets_Management}): Integrates information from preceding modules to maintain trajectory continuity.
 It adaptively toggles between E2E and TBD paradigms—disabling association yields an E2E variant (OmniTrack++${_{E2E}}$), while enabling it activates a TBD variant (OmniTrack++${_{DA}}$)—thus balancing efficiency and robustness under varying scene dynamics.